Shake off the shackles, man!

 PUNCTUAL: Commuting to Shinjuku in the summer, it was too hot to be outside, but there was nowhere to shelter at my local station.
 I wanted to get to the platform just as the train arrived but no sooner.
 I was saved by an app called Eki.locky1.
 The Tokyo trains were so accurate that it could count down the seconds to departure and tell me precisely when to leave the house.
 Half-poached by hot streets, I would be welcomed promptly to the platform by merciful, refrigerated air falling from the carriage’s opening doors.

-PROUD: One morning the train stopped a metre out of position at the Shinjuku terminal.
+PROUD: One morning the train stopped a whole metre out of position at the Shinjuku terminal.
 The atmosphere onboard was uneasy; brows furrowed almost invisibly; no one made a sound.
 The doors stayed closed.
 The train moved forward to the correct position and we were released, but not before a deferential apology was delivered softly over the speakers.

 DEPENDABLE: On very rare occasions the train would be late – usually due to earthquake, typhoon, suicide, or leaves on the line.2 In those instances a paper receipt would be waiting at the destination for commuters to present to their employers.
 Without that, no one would believe the train had been late.